akinaru/androidtv-access-point/README.md

 Cons :
 * uses private APIs that may not be available on devices
-* doesnt work on some devices (see incompatible device list)
+* doesnt work on some devices (see incompatible device list) - require AOSP patches to fix Wifi Tethering (didnt work on first releases)
 * doesnt work on Android M due to `android.provider.Settings.ACTION_MANAGE_WRITE_SETTINGS` intent which is required to be exposed by a System Activity.
-On Android TV, Google `Settings` applications is not installed, only `TvSettings` application is installed which doesnt have this intent
+On Android TV, Google `Settings` applications is not present, only `TvSettings` application is installed which doesnt have this intent

 ## Compatible devices

-* Bbox Miami
+* Bbox Miami (5.1.1)

 ## Incompatible devices

-* Sony Bravia 4K
+* Sony Bravia 4K (5.1.1)

 There seems to have a System service restarting Wifi automatically every second preventing AP to setup :
 ```